-The Nursing Assistant Training program offers classroom instruction and clinical practice to those preparing for employment as a certified nursing assistant in a skilled nursing facility, acute care or home health care.
+AGRICULTURE PROCESSING (01068) Grade: 10 - 12 0.5 Credit Fall Semester Online-(hands-on days) This course is designed to introduce students in the processing of agricultural products.
+The course will include the processing of food, fiber, and material product processing for the global economy will be emphasized.
+Personal communication skills, human relation skills, leadership development skills, and supervised agricultural experiences will be emphasized.
+Dual credit is available through Williston State College requiring hands-on days.
+(Utilizing your local school lab and/or our Mobile Meat Lab).
+FARM AND RANCH MANAGEMENT (01032) Grade: 10 - 12 0.5 Credit Spring Semester Online Are you interested in learning how to run a business in our states #1 industry?
+This course will teach you the basics of how to run a farm, ranch and other agribusinesses.
+Topics will include recordkeeping, taxes, commodity marketing, CDL, farm equipment maintenance, and livestock & crop production.
+HEALTH SCIENCE NURSING ASSISTANT (07032) Grade: 11 - 12 0.5 Credit Fall or Spring Semester Online + full days of hands-on practical learning in Williston or Watford City.
+Class Cap: 12 The Nursing Assistant Training program offers classroom instruction and clinical practice to those preparing for employment as a certified nursing assistant in a skilled nursing facility, acute care or home health care.
 This program includes supervised practical training and clinical practice of skills necessary to work in a long term care facility.
-Skills would include but are not limited to learning to taking vitals signs. bathing, feeding, and transferring residents in the facility.
-Students also have the opportunity to take the state CNA board exam to acquire state certification.
-There will be 3 to 4 full days of hands on practical learning at TrainND in Williston, ND.
+Skills would include but are not limited to learning to taking vitals signs, bathing, feeding, and transferring residents in the facility.
+Students will be prepared to challenge the state CNA board exam to acquire state certification.
+There will be 3 full days of hands-on practical learning in Williston or Watford City.
 The schools are responsible to get their students to these days.
+Dual Credit is available through Williston State College.
 INTRO TO HEALTH CAREERS (037080) Grade: 9 - 12 0.5 Credit Fall or Spring Semester Online The Career Cluster for Health Careers encompasses planning, managing, and providing therapeutic services, diagnostic services, health informatics, support services, and biotechnology research and development.
-It will provide an introduction to health careers through an examination of occupations within the health sciences industry MEDICAL CAREERS I (07033) Grade: 10 - 12 1 Credit Full Year ITV The Medical Careers course will introduce students to a wide variety of health care fields as well as core knowledge & skills necessary for entry level employment in a variety of health care environments.
+It will provide an introduction to health careers through an examination of occupations within the health sciences industry.
+HEALTH SCIENCE I (07033) Grade: 10 - 12 1 Credit Full Year ITV - 1st Period The Medical Careers course will introduce students to a wide variety of health care fields as well as core knowledge & skills necessary for entry level employment in a variety of health care environments.
 Basic medical terminology, anatomy & related diseases/disorders, professional standards, safety, vital signs, monitoring body functions, disease prevention, as well as CPR/First Aid, & a basic introduction to a variety of health careers will be provided in this course.
 Certifications obtained will include Heartsaver CPR/First Aid & Stop the Bleed.
-SPORTS MEDICINE PREVENTION AND CARE (07034) Grade: 10 - 12 1 Credit Full Year ITV Through theory, classroom engagement, and hands-on learning, students will become familiar with an introduction to the concepts relevant to sports medicine.
-Students will learn to: prevent, recognize, treat, and evaluate immediate care of athletic injuries; professional standards (i.e. professionalism & confidentiality-HIPAA), as well as some basic employability skills; basic anatomy & physiology in relation to subject matter as well as some pathologies in relation to subject matter; some hands-on-activities will include basics of taping/wrapping/bracing & first aid/CPR/AED.
+INTRODUCTION TO SPORTS MEDICINE (07034) Grade: 10 - 12 1 Credit Full Year ITV - 2nd Period Through theory, classroom engagement, and hands-on learning, students will become familiar with an introduction to the concepts relevant to sports medicine.
+Students will learn to: prevent, recognize, treat, and evaluate immediate care of athletic injuries; professional standards (i.e. professionalism & confidentiality-HIPAA), as well as some basic employability skills; basic anatomy & physiology in relation to subject matter as well as some pathologies in relation to subject matter; some hands-on-activities will include basics of taping/ wrapping/bracing & first aid/CPR/AED.
 Certifications obtained will include Heartsaver CPR/First Aid & a variety of certifications through National Federation of State High School Associations (NFHS).
-Grade: 11 - 12 0.5 Credit Fall or Spring Semester Online + 3 to 4 full days of hands-on